 As we read this, there seems to be a sense of urgency and immediacy about the Book of Revelation.
 In our self-focused society, we tend to apply this to ourselves.
 One of the foundational rules of Bible study is to consider how the original readers/hearers would have understood this.
 If you were sitting in a church in the 1st Century and heard these words, would you say, “Well, I guess we don’t have to worry about it 2,000 years”?

 “But you, Daniel, shut up the words, and seal the book until the time of the end; many shall run to and fro, and knowledge shall increase.”
 Dan.
 12:4, NKJV

 And he said to me, “Do not seal the words of the prophecy of this book, for the time is at hand.
 Rev. 22:10, NKJV

 In Daniel’s case, he was prophesying about events that were future to him; therefore, he was told to ‘seal the book’ until the appropriate time.
-John; however, was told ‘do not seal the words…the time is at hand.’
-This is strong evidence that John and his readers expected, at least most, of the Book of Revelation to be fulfilled in their lifetime or shortly thereafter - not 2,000 years later.
+John, however, was told, ‘Do not seal the words…the time is at hand.’
+This is strong evidence that John and his readers expected most of the Book of Revelation to be fulfilled in their lifetime or shortly after that - not 2,000 years later.
 IF this is true - and there is much disagreement - then every application of Babylon to a revived Babylon in this chapter of The Book of Signs cannot be true.